How to Get Booked for Speaking Using Your Website

 Do I need a speaking reel?

 A speaking reel doesn’t have to be a polished, professionally produced video (though that’s great if you have it).
 Pull clips from past presentations, panel discussions, virtual summits, workshops, or webinars.
 Splice them together with your name, your topic areas, and any notable event names.
-Even a simple, well-edited two-minute reel signals professionalism and gives bookers something concrete to evaluate.

 Every effective speaking reel needs three types of clips: a 15-second “Big Idea” hook that establishes your core message, an audience reaction moment that proves engagement, and a “Key Takeaway” summary clip that shows how you close.